 If you have time this afternoon/evening, the Canaan Valley Resort has a scenic chairlift ride that offers up some stunning views of this beautiful area.
 The chairlift ride is long (it can take about 20 minutes each way!), and definitely worth the ticket price if the weather is good.

-Tonight, depending on where you decide to stay, you can grab dinner at the Canaan Valley Resort, or head into the towns of Davis or Thomas where there are lots of local restaurants to choose from.
+Tonight, depending on where you decide to stay, you can grab dinner at the Canaan Valley Resort, or head into the town of Davis or Thomas where there are several local restaurants to choose from.

 Total drive time: 4 hours